Skip to content

 Aldehyde and Ketone

 Aldehyde and ketones are commonly known as carbonyl compounds.
 Both aldehyde and ketone consist of a carbon-oxygen double bond as a functional group.
-Which is known as the carbonyl group. … Read more
+Which is known as the carbonyl group.
+The carbonyl group in an aldehyde is bonded to one … Read more

 Alcohols- Structure, Classification, Preparation, Properties, Uses